Site logo

 #11: American Quarter Horse ($3,500-$10,000)

+The most expensive quarter horse is Moonin the Eagle with a price tag of $2.1 million.
 American quarter horses are the most common breed in the US, accounting for over 80% of the US horse population.

-They’re extremely versatile horses.
+They’re versatile horses.
 As such, you’ll find the American quarter horse everywhere, from the farm to the race track.
 It’s also a good-looking breed that competes in many shows and appears in video commercials.

 The best part is that quarter horses are affordable.
 Though racing geldings cost $50,000+, a regular quarter horse costs a modest $3,500 to $10,000.